joinpursuit/Pursuit-Core-iOS/fundamentals/strings/README.md

 1. [Hexadecimal Refresher](https://en.wikipedia.org/wiki/Hexadecimal)

 #### Vocabulary
-1. **Concatenation** - the operation of merging two (or more) strings into one string, using the `+` operator
+1. **Concatenation** - the operation of merging two (or more) strings into one string, using the `+` operator.
-1. **String Interpolation** - a way to construct a new `String` value from a mix of constants, variables, literals, and expressions by including their values inside of a string literal
+1. **String Interpolation** - a way to construct a new `String` value from a mix of constants, variables, literals, and expressions by including their values inside of a string literal.
-1. **String Literal** - a sequence of characters surrounded by quotation marks (double quotes)
+1. **String Literal** - a sequence of characters surrounded by quotation marks (double quotes).
-1. **Value Type** - a type that creates a new instance (copy) when assigned to a variable or constant, or when passed to a function
+1. **Value Type** - a type that creates a new instance (copy) when assigned to a variable or constant, or when passed to a function.
-1. **Reference Type** - a type that once initialized, when assigned to a variable or constant, or when passed to a function, returns a reference to the same existing instance
+1. **Reference Type** - a type that once initialized, when assigned to a variable or constant, or when passed to a function, returns a reference to the same existing instance.
 ---

 ### 1. Warmup

 What have we used Strings and Characters for so far?
 What are all the things we can do with them?